smartdevicelink/sdl_core_guides/docs/Getting Started Part 2/index.md

 !!! info
   1. Client/Server relationship
-    * SDL is the Server
+    * SDL Core is the Server
     * The HMI is the Client
   2. Host
-    * SDL is listening on **127.0.0.1:8087** by default
+    * SDL Core is listening on **127.0.0.1:8087** by default
-    * The IP and port is configurable in Core's smartDeviceLink.ini file
+    * The IP and port is configurable in SDL Core's smartDeviceLink.ini file
-  3. WebSocket Protocol Version 13 is used by SDL
+  3. WebSocket Protocol Version 13 is used by SDL Core

 !!!